lu-jeremy/food-bridge/README.md

 ## Pitch
 Food Bridge is an intelligent web application that connects food banks with restaurants to optimize food distribution and reduce waste.
-The platform leverages AI/LLM technology, geospatial analysis, and semantic search to create an efficient food sharing ecosystem.
+The platform leverages AI, geospatial analysis, and semantic search to create an efficient food sharing ecosystem.

 ## Project Overview
-Food Bridge addresses a critical challenge in our food distribution system by leveraging artificial intelligence and geospatial technology to create meaningful connections between food providers and those in need.
+Food Bridge addresses a notable challenge in our food distribution system by leveraging artificial intelligence and geospatial technology to create meaningful connections between food providers and those in need.